 Strengths

-+devcontainer.json + Dockerfile workflows native
++devcontainer.json plus Dockerfile workflows native (no Terraform)

-+OSS self-hostable for free
++OSS self-hostable for free, Apache-2.0

 Trade-offs

-−Smaller enterprise feature set than Coder
+−Smaller enterprise admin surface than Coder

-−Smaller community for support questions
+−Smaller community for non-sandbox questions

 OSS

-Free, self-hosted
+Free, self-hosted (Apache-2.0)

 Cloud Free

-Free, limited hours
+$0/mo, limited compute hours

 Cloud Pro